Ramos Coalition Boasts of Lead; Death Toll Rises

 _Nine people died Monday in Cagayan province, 250 miles north of Manila.

 _A former mayor of the Cagayan town of Claveria was killed when a grenade exploded as he wrestled with a man before polling began.
-No details were available on the election-related death of a man in Enrile, another Cagayan town about 250 miles north of Manila.
+No details were available on the election-related death of a man in Enrile, another Cagayan town.

 _Late Monday, a grenade exploded at a school in Maguindanao province where ballots were being counted, killing one person.
 A candidate’s relative died in an ambush Monday night in Capiz province, police said.

 _Angry crowds threw stones at police in Angeles City, former home of the U.S.-run Clark Air Base, to protest alleged vote fraud.
 They were dispersed early today, but at least 25 people were reported injured and vote counting was suspended for several hours.

 _In Olongapo City, former site of the U.S. Subic Bay naval base, police fired a water cannon late Monday to disperse 1,000 opponents of a mayoral candidate.